 Driving Best Practices in Business Development

 As organizations try to make sense of the changing markets around them, many are putting renewed efforts into their business development approach.
-After observing a significant shift in this direction last year, FMI conducted an extensive, in-depth survey of contractor CEOs and top executives in an attempt to identify the current challenges of the business development process and those solutions that are yielding positive results.
-We will share the key findings from this research and focus on what works based on direct experiences of contractors who are leveraging a total business development culture within their firms.
-Areas of discussion will include:
+After observing a significant shift in this direction, FMI conducted an extensive, in-depth survey of contractor CEOs and top executives in an attempt to identify the current challenges of the business development process and those solutions that are yielding positive results.
+Key findings from this research lead to a greater focus on what works based on direct experiences of contractors who are leveraging a total business development culture within their firms.

-- Why don’t the same old sales tactics work anymore?
+- Determine why the same old sales tactics do not work anymore

-- Implementing successful new business development activities, and measuring the results of each
+- Implement successful new business development activities and measure the results

-- How to instill a companywide business development culture to drive new business opportunities
+- Instill a companywide business development culture to drive new business opportunities

-- Creative strategies that focus all of your resources on the customer
+- Establish creative strategies that focus all of your resources on the customer

 Practical Applications of Lean Six Sigma Concepts to Improve Efficiency and Organizational Productivity

 The focus of many construction organizations remains fixed on cost reduction and efficiency.
-With the downward pressure on price, contractors continue to examine areas of their business that are waste – however large or small – is prevalent.
-As schedules contract, owners expectations rise and margins remain in a fragile balance, it is imperative that the construction industry examine its operations and develop sound lean, efficient processes.
-Replicable tools and processes will help firms be competitive today and maintain a sustainable advantage tomorrow.
+With the downward pressure on price, contractors continue to examine areas of their business where waste, however large or small, is prevalent.
+As schedules contract, expectations rise and margins remain in a fragile balance, it is imperative that the construction industry examine its operations and develop sound, lean and efficient processes.
+Replicable tools and processes will help firms be competitive today and sustain an advantage tomorrow.